Hitchhiking Per Section 177(1) of the Highway Traffic Act Involves Soliciting a Ride From a Driver of a Motor Vehicle Other... | Kush Law

 Answer: Hitchhiking is illegal on roadways in Ontario under section 177(1) of the Highway Traffic Act, R.S.O.
 1990, c.
 H.8, with fines ranging from $60 to $1,000 plus additional surcharges.
 Understanding the risks and penalties can help you make informed decisions about your travel options.

-In Ontario, Hitchhiking Along a Roadway As a Means of Soliciting a Ride Is Unlawful and Subject to a Fine Ranging From $60 to $1,000 Plus the Statutory Victim Surcharge and Court Cost.
+As Per Section 177(1) of the Highway Traffic Act, Hitchhiking Is Unlawful and Subject to Penalties That Include a Fine Ranging From $60 to $1,000 As Well As a Mandatory Victim Surcharge and Court Cost.

 Understanding the Highway Traffic Act Charge For Hitchhiking Including the Applicable Penalties